Inspector0x4/RoK-Bot_release/README.md

-# Rise of Kingdoms Farming Bot 🌾
+# Farming Bot 🌾

-Welcome to the GitHub page for the **Rise of Kingdoms Farming Bot**!
-This bot is designed to automate the resource farming process in the game Rise of Kingdoms.
+Welcome to the GitHub page for the **Farming Bot**!
+This bot is designed to automate the resource farming process in the game.

 ## Table of Contents